yakir12/MAT2db.jl/README.md

 - Are there any other obvious problems with the calibrated image?
 - Are the errors acceptable?
 #### runs
 For each run there will be a folder (labeled 1, 2, 3 etc.).
 In each of those folders are images of the POIs.
 These are extracted frames from the POI-video highlighting (in red) where the specific POI is located.
-The `track` POI is a summarized video (instead of an image).
+The `track` POI is a shown as a series of 5 images uniformly extracted from the video.

 Check that:
 - Are all the POIs labeled correctly?